-Defect and error management in the SCSI system involves the drive internal defect/error management and SCSI systems error considerations (errors in communications between Initiator and the drive).
-Tools for use in designing a defect/error management plan are briefly outlined in this section, with references to other sections where further details are given.
+Defect and error management in the SCSI system involves the drive internal defect/error management and SCSI systems error considerations (errors in communications between initiator and the drive).

-7.1 Drive internal defects
+7.1 Drive internal defects and errors

 During the initial drive format operation at the factory, media defects are identified, tagged as being unusable, and their locations recorded on the drive primary defects list (referred to as the "P" list and also as the EFT defect list).
 At factory format time, these known defects are also reallocated, that is, reassigned to a new place on the medium and the location listed in the defects reallocation table.
 The "P" list is not altered after factory formatting.
 Locations of defects found and reallocated during error recovery procedures after drive shipment are listed in the "G" list (defects growth list).
 The "P" and "G" lists may be referenced by the initiator using the Read Defect Data command (see Section 5.2.1.2 in the SCSI Interface Product Manual, part number 77738479).